 Art Cisneros is a Chumash elder and firekeeper.
 The Chumash are the original native peoples of the central California Coast.
 Art holds the sacred space for their annual Tomol crossing to Limu on the Channel Islands.
-Lately, he has undertaken a series of ceremonies focused on healing humanity’s relationship with the climate, responding to the ongoing drought and extreme weather, prayers that he will share with the people at the Great March for Climate Action LA Launch on March 1st in the Port of Los Angeles.
+Lately, he has undertaken a series of ceremonies focused on healing humanity’s relationship with the climate, responding to the ongoing drought and extreme weather, prayers that he shared with the people at the Great March for Climate Action LA Launch on March 1, 2014 in the Port of Los Angeles.

 Profile: Art Cisneros

 Chumash Elder Feeds the Sacred Fire

 By Leslee Goodman, Published in the Santa Barbara Independent